Profile: Hu Jintao

 However, even close followers of Chinese politics can offer few personal details about Hu Jintao.

-He is regarded as a mild-mannered character who has kept his distance from the media during his time in office, rarely giving interviews or participating in unscripted press conferences.'People first'
+He is regarded as a mild-mannered character who has kept his distance from the media during his time in office, rarely giving interviews or participating in unscripted press conferences.

 Hu Jintao has been described as a builder of consensus, bridging competing factions at the top of the party.